Mazi umntanakho – Know Your Child

 Who is it for?

-The tool is designed to be used in everyday practice – in clinics, home visits, schools, and community settings.
+Anyone working with 3-5 year old children at community level, including home visitors, community health workers, and early childhood development practitioners.
+The tool is designed to be used in everyday practice – in home visits, preschools, and other community settings.

 How it works

-1. SDQ (with caregiver) – Strengths and Difficulties Questionnaire
+1. Strengths and Difficulties Questionnaire (SDQ) - about the child

 Each assessment is quick to complete and provides clear, easy-to-understand feedback.

-Based on the caregiver’s responses, the tool generates a traffic light score to show if the child may be experiencing:
+Based on the caregiver’s responses, the tool generates a traffic light (green, orange, red) to show if the child may be experiencing:

 • Emotional challenges